polly-code/DPDchrom/README.md

 ## Installation

-To install DPDchrom, put in the same folder `makefile` and `DPDchrom.f90`, then compile the fortran code with any fortran compiler, simply type
+To install DPDchrom, put in the same folder `makefile` and `DPDchrom.f90`, then compile the fortran code with any fortran compiler.
 > make

 DPDchrom is ready to run.